Credit Agency Dispute Letter

 The Fair Credit Reporting Act (FCRA) and Consumer’s Credit Rights

-No person or agency is allowed to use and release your credit report or any consumer report information about you to another person, company, or financial institution for the purpose of denying or rejecting your application for credit, insurance, or employment, without your permission and consent.
-You have the right to demand the name and personal pertinent information of the person or agency that provided that information.
+No person or credit agency dispute letter is allowed to use and release your credit report or any consumer reporting agency dispute report information about you to another person, company, or financial institution for the purpose of denying or rejecting your application for credit, insurance, or employment, without your permission and consent.
+You have the right to demand the name and personal pertinent information of the person or consumer reporting agency dispute that provided that information.

 Your credit score report contains numerical summaries of your credit worthiness from your credit bureau.
 However, requesting for a credit score does not come free, you have to pay for it.